davidixon/davidixon.github.io/books.md

 14) *Because Internet: Understanding the New Rules of Language* by Gretchen McCulloch ★★★★★ 3/24

 15) *Just After Sunset* by Stephen King ★★★☆☆ 3/27

+16) *Living Dead in Dallas* by Charlaine Harris ★★☆☆☆ 4/3

+17) *Jennifer Love Hewitt Times Infinity* by Kevin Fanning ★★☆☆☆ 4/4

 Books read in previous years [can be seen on Goodreads](https://www.goodreads.com/review/list/2753148?shelf=read).
 I'll eventually add them to this page.